jmrplens/A-Lab/README.md

 ### Results visualization
 When you press the button to calculate results, you will see this panel with the different results defined by the standard.
 If you click on any of the graphs you can see it larger.

-Also, if you press the button for other results, you will be able to see the impulse response and the frequency response of all the measurements.
+Also, if you press the button for other results, you will be able to see the impulse and frequency response of all the measurements.

 In the main results panel you can choose to export all the results in text file, export the **transfer matrix** (T11,T12,T21,T22) in text file for your own calculations or if you click on any graph you go to: [Single result](#single-results-visualization-1).